-12 Ways to Prepare for Your Spring Garden While it’s Still Cold
+12 Ways to Prepare for Your Lawn and Garden While it’s Still Cold

 Now's the perfect time to start planning your spring garden, so put on your warm slippers, grab a mug of hot cocoa and start looking at seed catalogs and sites.
 Planning ahead will pay off as soon as it's warm enough to get outside and start digging in the dirt.

 When preparing for your spring garden, start by deciding where you are actually going to put the garden.
 If you’re planning a vegetable garden, you’re going to want to put the garden in a sunny place.
 If you’re planning a flower garden that goes around the house, consider the type of sunlight each area will receive and be sure to consider that when selecting your flowers.

 Before you make final decisions on what to plant, check the grow zone for your area.
 These charts, available online, show the exact location of each zone.
 When planning your garden, check to be sure the plants you’re choosing are safe for your grow zone.

 The next thing you’ll have to do, after choosing a location for your spring garden, is consider what you’ll actually plant.
 Keep sunlight top-of-mind and take into consideration plants that look good together.
 And, some plants work together to resist pests, eliminating any need for pesticides.
 Tall varieties in back and low-growers in front.

 Once you’ve got a pretty good idea of where and what you’re going to plant, draw a diagram that will help guide you.
 Some people work well with a simple sketch, while others will want to draw diagrams to scale.
 Also, there is design software available if you’d prefer a digital diagram.
 If you decide you’d like to add a raised garden bed this spring, be sure to add that to your plan.